conclurer/midnightboard/README.md

 ## Preparations
-Open the [configuration folder](https://github.com/conclurer/midnightboard/tree/master/config) and change api.js if you don't start this locally.
+Open the [configuration folder](https://github.com/conclurer/midnightboard/tree/master/config) and change api.js if you don't start this locally (you can change socket(s) & port(s) in sails/config/env/production.js).
 **You need to configure local.js (mailbox provider needed) and then copy it to sails/config/ before you do the setup part!**